-Tax brackets apply only to your taxable income—that is, your total income minus all your adjustments, exemptions and deductions.
-For example, a married couple with two dependent children could reduce their taxable income by $29,800 in 2017 just by taking the personal exemptions and standard deduction to which all taxpayers are entitled, as of publication.
+Tax brackets apply only to your taxable income—that is, your total income minus all your adjustments and deductions.
+For example, a married couple each taking a $5,500 IRA deduction could reduce their taxable income by $35,000 in 2018 just by taking the IRA deductions and the standard deduction.
 This alone might be enough to drop the family into a lower tax bracket.

 Adjusting tax bracket parameters

 Congress decides how many tax brackets there are and what the rates will be for each bracket.
 It's the Internal Revenue Service's job to adjust income thresholds to keep pace with inflation.
-For example, in the 2017 tax year, for a married couple filing a joint return, the 10 percent bracket applied to the first $18,650 in taxable income.
-The 15 percent bracket went up to $75,900.
-The 25 percent bracket went up to $153,100, and so on.
-The top rate, 39.6 percent, applied when taxable income topped $470,7000.
+For example, in the 2018 tax year, for a married couple filing a joint return, the 10 percent bracket applied to the first $19,050 in taxable income.
+The 15 percent bracket went up to $77,400.
+The 22 percent bracket goes up to $165,000, and so on.
+The top rate, 37 percent, applied when taxable income topped $600,000.
 For single taxpayers, the thresholds were lower.
 The IRS announces the tax brackets for each year before that year begins.

 Remember, when you use TurboTax to prepare your taxes, we’ll ask you simple questions and handle these calculations for you.
 We also offer a handy Tax Bracket Calculator to help you easily identify your tax bracket.